 To make the dev-room and lounge run successfully, we are looking for volunteers:

-The traditional FOSDEM beer night occurs on Friday, 2 February.
+The traditional FOSDEM beer night occurs on Friday, 1st of February.

 On Saturday night, there are usually dinners associated with each of the dev-rooms.
 Most restaurants in Brussels are not so large so these dinners have space constraints and reservations are essential.
 Please subscribe to the Free-RTC mailing list for further details about the Saturday night dinner options and how you can register for a seat.

-If you know of any mailing lists where this CfP would be relevant, please forward this email (text version).
+If you know of any mailing lists where this CfP would be relevant, please forward this email.
 If this dev-room excites you, please blog or microblog about it, especially if you are submitting a talk.

 If you regularly blog about RTC topics, please send details about your blog to the planet site administrators: